 There are dozens of more examples and I want to credit Pinterest for these visuals.

 Now can you see where I was going with the cardigans?
 No matter what height you are, when that cardigan hits at the halfway mark on your body it is not as flattering.
 Now one advantage is that most cardigans are worn open so you can create better proportion with tops underneath.
 The example below is a quick photo I took to show a cardigan that hits at the half way mark on my body.
-I did the partial tuck on the top to give it some symmetry so it doesn’t look quite as boxy.
-(This was just a quick example taken way too late at night as I was writing.
-There are better examples, and I’ll share more going forward.)
+I did the partial tuck on the top to give it an asymmetrical line so it doesn’t look quite as boxy.
+(This was just a quick example taken to impress the point.
+I’ll try to re-visit this with better examples )

 I know what you’re thinking.
 I’m sure I’ve broken this rule many times.
 Honestly we all have.
 I look at photos and see the same thing.
 I have short legs so it’s especially challenging for me to create that 1/3 to 2/3 ratio.
 It’s really easier to do the 2/3 to 1/3.
 One thing that didn’t help was longer tops!
 I wore a lot of shorter jackets and sweaters over them which created that visual line at the 1/3 mark.
 I also belted frequently.
 I always liked that look and now I know why.
 When those styles were so popular I didn’t know about the Rule of Thirds, but was just trying to create more balance and I thought it looked better.
 It’s also why REALLY long pieces–more of the duster style I referred to in the video aren’t quite right (unless I have a high heel or the right top underneath) because that ratio on me is really 3/4 to 1/4.
 Make sense?